Showing Up for LGBTQ+ Youth: Navigating Intersecting Identities In A Politicized World

 Erica Hruby

-Erica Hruby is a Jewish educator with over 28-years of teaching, curriculum writing, and professional development experience in Jewish community, academic, and residential environments.
-Erica serves as the Senior Manager of National Teen Education and Engagement at The Jewish Education Project, formerly the Executive Director of JTEEN - Jewish Teen Education & Engagement Network.
-She is also the founder of Anchored Parenting, LLC where she serves as an educator and coach for tw/eens, parents, and grandparents.
+Erica Hruby, M.A. is a Jewish educator with nearly 30-years of teaching, curriculum writing, and professional development experience in Jewish community, academic, and residential environments.
+Erica serves as Senior Manager, National Teen Education and Engagement at The Jewish Education Project.
+She is also the founder of Anchored Parenting, LLC where she serves as a parent educator and coach.
 Erica has an M.A. from Georgia School of Professional Psychology in Clinical Psychology with a focus on children and adolescents.
-She lives in Clearwater, Florida with her high school sweetheart with whom she shares two daughters.
+She lives on the West Coast of Florida with her high school sweetheart with whom she shares two adult daughters.

 Details